-If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of Hamilton’s sexual misconduct policy, you should contact a member of the HSMB, the Title IX Coordinator, or a member of the counseling center staff.
+If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of Hamilton’s sexual misconduct policy, you should the Title IX Coordinator, a member of the Harassment and Sexual Misconduct Board, or a member of the counseling center staff.
 Any of those individuals can help you determine available options.

 Will I receive points when reporting a sexual misconduct policy violation if I have illegally used drugs or alcohol?

 Hamilton’s Sexual Misconduct Policy states that: “Persons cooperating by furnishing information in good faith in connection with College processes under this Policy (whether as Complainants, Respondents or witnesses), or in connection with law enforcement proceedings arising out of reported incidents of Sexual Misconduct, will not be subject to College code of conduct action for violations of alcohol and/or drug use policies, or other minor conduct offenses (i.e., those that can be expected to result in sanctions no more than probationary status) based on their conduct occurring at or near the time of a reported incident of domestic violence, dating violence, stalking or sexual assault” (Article V, Section F).
 Therefore, the College will not take action against you for minor violations of the Student Code of Conduct (such as drinking and/or drug use) that may have occurred at the time of the incident in question.